 In 2016, the studio hosted two community roundtables involving art educators and arts community partners across multiple fields, including universities, public schools, arts organizations and galleries.
 These discussions sought to affirm the importance of the visual arts in education and how the use of surplus space and community partnerships could provide opportunities for equitable and sustainable education in the visual arts.
 One of the outcomes of the roundtable was the development of district criteria for an artist in residence studio program and the establishment of a second artist supported studio space at Sir Pierre Elliott Trudeau Elementary.
 The following year, the Vancouver School Board approved studio spaces in four additional elementary schools and the Artist in Residence Studio program or AIRS was launched.

 Through a partnership with Emily Carr University of Art and Design, to sponsor a studio space at Mount Pleasant Elementary School, and additional funding support from the Vancouver School Board and other financial partners we expanded the program to 8 schools the following year.
-For the 2019/20 school year we are adding pilot residencies in 6 additional schools.
+In 2019/20 school year we added 5 pilot residencies in 6 additional schools, 2 media arts residencies and a mentorship program.

 “I wish we could stay here forever.”